Chelsea vs. Liverpool (2021/22 Premier League, January 2) Betting Tips & Predictions

-Both teams have been fairly efficient in scoring goals this term.
+Both teams have been relatively efficient in scoring goals this term.
 Liverpool has scored 50 across 19 outings, while Chelsea has managed 43 across 20.

 With those stats, many Chelsea v Liverpool betting tips will tell you to back both teams to score or over 2.5 goals.
 But we’re going against the public with our prediction.

 While the teams have proven their prowess in the attack, Liverpool and Chelsea have also been very effective in defending their nets.
-Chelsea has conceded only 14 goals so far, while Liverpool leaked 16, which are second and third lowest marks in the EPL.
+Chelsea has conceded only 14 goals, while Liverpool leaked 16, the second and third-lowest marks in the EPL.

-What’s more, this match is crucial for both teams to win, since a defeat will be a massive setback as they look to catch up to Manchester City.
+This match is crucial for both teams to win since a defeat will be a massive setback as they look to catch up to Manchester City.
 With so much on the line, it’s highly doubtful either team will want to risk much, and it’s highly likely we will see a more defensive approach from the side that scores first.

 A bet on under 2.5 goals at even odds is worth a shot, but at 3/1, we have to take a shot with under 2.

 Over 3.5 Cards in a Game (8/13)

 Even though there were only 3 cards shown in August when Chelsea and Liverpool clashed for the first time in the 2021/22 EPL season, it’s fair to expect a few more this time out.

 As noted, this will be a crucial match to win for both squads, and situations like that result in very physical games.
 Moreover, players on both sides should be frustrated with their recent showings, so it’s not beyond the realms of possibility that the emotions will get the better of them.